xx-li/Archive-CacheControl/README.md

 	</tr>
 	<tr>
 		<td> <strong>SKURLCache</strong></td>
-		<td>SKURLCache is extended from NSURLCache.
+		<td>SKURLCache is extended from <a href="https://developer.apple.com/library/ios/#documentation/Cocoa/Reference/Foundation/Classes/NSURLCache_Class/Reference/Reference.html" title="NSURLCache">NSURLCache</a>.
 It provide in-memory and in-disk cache, also it will judge whether need to cache  response.
-We didn't cache response that url contains <strong>KFINISHEDUPDATECACHENOTIFICATION</strong> </td>
+We didn't cache response that url contains <span style="color:rgb(155, 77, 28);font-weight:bold;">SKFORCEUSECACHEFILEINDENTIFICATION</span> </td>
 	</tr>
 	<tr>
 		<td> <strong>SKURLCacheUpdate</strong> </td>
 		<td>SKURLCacheUpdate is responsible for update cache.
 You can use it to get update list from server then update cache, you also can start a NSTimer, let it update cache interval.
 If it updates a url successful, it will post a notification.
-When it update whole list, it will post a <strong>KFINISHEDUPDATECACHENOTIFICATION</strong> notification</td>
+When it update whole list, it will post a <span style="color:rgb(155, 77, 28);font-weight:bold;">SKFINISHEDUPDATECACHENOTIFICATION</span> notification</td>
 	</tr>
 	<tr>
 		<th colspan='2' >HTTP Request</th>
 	</tr>
 	<tr>
 		<td> <strong>SKURLConnection</strong> </td>
-		<td> <strong>SKURLConnection</strong> that implements the NSURLConnection delegate method.
+		<td> <strong>SKURLConnection</strong> that implements the <a title="NSURLConnection" href="https://developer.apple.com/library/ios/#documentation/Cocoa/Conceptual/URLLoadingSystem/Tasks/UsingNSURLConnection.html#//apple_ref/doc/uid/20001836-BAJEAIEE">NSURLConnection</a> delegate method.
 You can use it to get data from server.</td>
 	</tr>
 	<tr>
 		<th colspan='2' >Images</th>